 The proposed bill introduces the "Uniform Public Expression Protection Act" to the Code of West Virginia, establishing a framework for legal actions related to the exercise of constitutional rights, particularly focusing on freedom of speech, assembly, and association.
-It outlines definitions relevant to the act, specifies the scope of applicable causes of action, and delineates the circumstances under which these protections apply.
-The bill also provides for expedited relief through a special motion to dismiss, establishes procedures for stays of proceedings, and sets timelines for hearings and rulings.
+It outlines definitions relevant to the act, specifies the scope of applicable causes of action, and delineates exceptions where the act does not apply, such as actions against governmental units or those related to real property disputes.
+The bill also provides for expedited relief through a special motion to dismiss, which must be filed within 60 days of being served with a complaint, and establishes procedures for stays, hearings, and rulings.

 Statutes affected: Introduced Version: 6-15-1, 6-15-2, 6-15-3, 6-15-4, 6-15-5, 6-15-6, 6-15-7, 6-15-8, 6-15-9, 6-15-10, 6-15-11